 The most serious problem posed by a monetary union is that the exchange rate can no longer serve as an instrument for adjusting economic imbalances among member countries.
-To the extent that market mechanisms do not perform an adequate equilibrating role, other policies, such as income, fiscal and structural policies, will have to be used more intensely to bring about the corrections in cost and price trends that used to be obtained from time to time by realignments of exchange rate parities.
-For this reason, as discussed in the next section, the implementation of a monetary union must be accompanied by parallel progress in creating or Ind & the discussed in the next rection strengthening effective alternative adjustment mechanisms.
-Moreover, while the freezing of exchange rate relationships will not eliminate the possibility of imbalances between the supply of and demand for economic resources in individual Community countries, the statistical measurement of such imbalances may become more difficult in a fully integrated market because balance-of-payments disequilibria would essentially assume the meaning of regional imbalances.
-As a consequence, balance-of-payments figures which represent currently a highly visible and sensitive indicator of economic disequilibria would no longer be able to play a significant role as guidepost for policy-making.
-Moreover, with parities irrevocably fixed foreign exchange markets would cease to provide a source of pressure for policy corrections when economic disequilibria develop and persist.
+To the extent that market mechanisms do not perform an adequate equilibrating role, other policies, such as income, fiscal and structural policies, will have to be used more intensively to bring about the corrections in cost and price trends that used to be obtained from time to time by realignments of exchange rate parities.
+For this reason the implementation of a monetary union must be accompanied by parallel progress in creating or strengthening effective alternative adjustment mechanisms, such as those discussed in the next section.
+Moreover, while the freezing of exchange rate relationships will not eliminate the possibility of imbalances between the supply of and demand for economic resources in individual Community countries, the statistical measurement and the economic interpretation of such imbalances may become more difficult in a fully integrated market since balance-of-payments disequilibria would essentially assume the meaning of regional imbalances.
+As a consequence, balance-of-payments figures, which are currently a highly visible and sensitive indicator of economic disequilibria, would no longer be able to play/a significant role as guidepost for policy-making.
+Moreover, with parities irrevocably fixed, foreign exchange markets would cease to provide a source of pressure for policy corrections when economic disequilibria developed and persisted.
 However, the balance between the economic benefits and costs of exchange rate fixity will become more and more favourable as the Community develops into an optimum currency area.
-In order to tilt the balance in this direction it is indispensable that the move towards monetary union is coupled with measures designed to strengthen the mobility of factors of production and a close co-ordination of non-monetary policies.
+In order to tilt the balance in this direction it is essential that the move towards monetary union should be coupled with measures designed to strengthen the mobility of factors of production and a close co-ordination of non-monetary policies.

 9. In summary, the realisation of a monetary union means that in a situation of free capital movements and full financial integration the exchange rates between Community currencies are irreversibly fixed.
-This will create a monetary union in which, at least initially, all national currencies circulate freely although they might eventually be replaced by the ECU as the single Community currency.
+This will create a monetary union in which, at least initially, all national currencies circulate freely, although they might eventually be replaced by the ECU as the sole Community currency.
 The transition from a situation of fixed but adjustable exchange rates to a system of permanently locked parities implies a fundamental change in the economic management of the Community.
-National monetary policies will have to give way to a single monetary policy for the Community as a whole, being formulated and executed jointly in the context of a European system of central banks.
-At the same time, a single currency area implies the abandonment of the exchange rate as an instrument of adjustment of imbalances among Community countries and therefore requires, in parallel to the process of monetary integration, measures to co-ordinate effectively policies in non-monetary areas.
+National monetary policies will have to give way to a single monetary policy for the Community as a whole, formulated and executed jointly in the context of a European System of Central Banks.
+At the same time, a single currency area implies the abandonment of the exchange rate as an instrument of adjustment of imbalances among Community countries and therefore requires, in parallel to the process of monetary areas.